I recently discussed The Law of Diminishing Returns in regard to training in an Instagram post about a week ago.

 Glutes: The Glutes are predominately a slow twitch muscle group; they will respond best with lighter loads in the 8-20 rep range.

-Reverse Lunges, Step-Ups, High Rep Kettlebell Swings and all Bridging/Hip-Thrust variations are great as well.
+Reverse Lunges, Step-Ups, and High Rep Kettlebell Swings are all great as well.

 The mind-muscle connection is extremely important with this muscle group; and so it’s extremely important that you visualize the muscle contracting with each and every rep—I personally like to hold the “squeeze” for 1-2 seconds at the top of each of these lifts, especially on the bridges and hip-thrusts.